apivideo/api.video-nodejs-client/doc/api/LiveStreamsApi.md

     try {
         const client = new ApiVideoClient({ apiKey: "YOUR_API_TOKEN" });

-        const liveStreamCreationPayload = ''; //
+        const liveStreamCreationPayload = {
-                liveStreamCreationPayload.setName(); // Add a name for your live stream here. liveStreamCreationPayload.setRecord(); // Whether you are recording or not.
-True for record, false for not record. liveStreamCreationPayload.setPublic(); // BETA FEATURE Please limit all public &#x3D; false (&quot;private&quot;) livestreams to 3,000 users.
+			name: "My Live Stream Video", // Add a name for your live stream here.
+			record: true, // Whether you are recording or not.
+True for record, false for not record.
+			_public: true, // BETA FEATURE Please limit all public = false (\"private\") livestreams to 3,000 users.
 Whether your video can be viewed by everyone, or requires authentication to see it.
-A setting of false will require a unique token for each view. liveStreamCreationPayload.setPlayerId(); // The unique identifier for the player.
+A setting of false will require a unique token for each view.
+			playerId: "pl4f4ferf5erfr5zed4fsdd", // The unique identifier for the player.
+		};

         // LiveStream
         const result = await client.liveStreams.create(liveStreamCreationPayload);